teilorasz/webDesign-LoL-/README.md

 There is a video playing on a loop in the Home page.
 The best frame rate was achieved by using opera GX, I have tested this on google chrome and the frame rate of the video was significantly lower.

+The log-in and register pop ups in image_galler.html have incorrect width values, I have tried to ammend that, but I belive that bootstrap integration messes up the correct width of those values.